xpack-dev-tools/openocd-xpack/README-RELEASE.md

 The automation is provided by GitHub Actions.

-To trigger the GitHub Actions tests, use:
+To trigger the GitHub Actions tests, use the xPack actions:

+- `trigger-workflow-test-native`
+- `trigger-workflow-test-docker-linux-intel`
+- `trigger-workflow-test-docker-linux-arm`

+These are equivalent to:

 ```sh
 bash ~/Downloads/openocd-xpack.git/scripts/helper/tests/trigger-workflow-test-native.sh